Azure-Samples/media-services-v3-dotnet-tutorials/README.md

 # Azure Media Services v3 tutorials

+## NOTE

+You can find the latest and most extensive .NET samples in the [Azure Media Services v3](https://github.com/Azure-Samples/media-services-v3-dotnet) repository.

+## Overview

 The projects in this repository were created using Visual Studio 2017.
 They target netcoreapp2.0.

-The projects in this repository support the Azure Media Services v3 articles:
+These projects support the Azure Media Services v3 articles:

 |Project name|Article|
 |---|---|